duneanalytics/docs/docs/api/FAQ/functionality.md

 ### Can I query using both Dune v2 Engine and the original v1 databases?

-Currently yes, but we’re slowly deprecating usage and support of the old engine, so we recommend using the new Dune v2 Engine as much as possible.
+Currently yes, but we’re slowly deprecating usage and support of the old v2 engine, so we recommend using the new Dune Engine v2 (Spark SQL) as much as possible.

+Dune Engine v2 (Dune SQL) is still in alpha and it's recommended to postpone using this query engine for critical API use cases until mid Feb 2023.

 ## Check Execution Status